Joyce Bawah Mogtari: Early life and education

 Joyce Bawa Mogtari is a native of Ghana's Savanna Region.
-She attended Wesley Girls' Senior High School, St. Francis Girls’ Secondary School, and Tamale Secondary School. for her secondary school education.
-She proceeded to Holborn College, University of London where she graduated with a Bachelor of Laws (LL.B.) degree in 1997.
+She attended Wesley Girls' Senior High School, St. Francis Girls’ Secondary School, and Tamale Secondary School.
+From her secondary school education, she proceeded to Holborn College, University of London, where she graduated with a Bachelor of Laws (LL.B.) degree in 1997.
 In the year 2000, she was called to the bar.
 She is a member of the bar in Ghana, England and Wales.

 She also holds a master's degree in maritime law (L.L.M.) from the International Maritime Organization (IMO) and International Maritime Law Institute (IMLI) in Malta, where she was the recipient of the IMO Legal Committee Chairman's Award for Best Overall Performance in International Transport Law.
 She also holds a master's degree in conflict resolution and mediation from the Kofi Annan International Peacekeeping Training Centre- Ghana.

 Joyce also holds a certificate from the Chartered Institute of Logistics (CILT) Ghana.